Omodaka9375/MIDIfren/README.md

 - `output/drums.mid` (MIDI)
 - ...

-**Notes**:
+---
+**Note**:

-All audio is automatically normalized and trimmed for silence before processing.
+- All audio is automatically normalized and trimmed for silence before processing.

 ---

 **Made by Omodaka9375 with ❤️ for audio enthusiasts & music devs!** 🎶